 This years sail is going to be quite special.
-The sail will be longer than my Atlantic crossing i did last year and will require a lot more skill and endurance this time round: Double Circumnavigation of the UK Non Stop
+The sail will be longer than the Atlantic crossing I completed last year and will require a lot more skill and endurance this time round: Double Circumnavigation of the UK Non Stop